-The Bell in Hand is located at 45 Union St, Boston, MA 02108, United States.
+The Bell in Hand Tavern is located at 45 Union St, Boston, MA 02108, United States.

 Dinner – Alden & Harlow

 Just six miles from downtown Boston on Cambridge’s Harvard Square, Alden & Harlow is a perfect spot for dinner after a busy day of touring the city.
-This restaurant is designed for communal dining since the menu features a wide variety of small plates.
-Luckily, I was able to share the dinner with a dear friend who was coincidentally in Boston at the same time as me.
+This restaurant is designed for communal dining with a menu featuring a wide variety of small plates.
+Luckily, I was able to share the dinner with a good friend who was coincidentally in Boston at the same time as me.